 Course manual included in tuition fee.
 This course will be a Virtual Classroom that will meet at the scheduled time below but online for a majority of the class.
+To take this course a computer and internet connection are required.
 There will be some days on campus to train on the simulators.

 - Understand the roles and responsibilities of the 9-1-1 public safety telecommunicator